-Baca Villa is a quaint guest house located in the Old Market area.
+Baca Villa was a quaint guest house located in the Old Market area.
 The staff was amiable with ready smiles at all times.
 Like sitcom characters, they regaled us by ribbing one another.
-But just like the town, they still seemed awkward in their service yet eager to please.
-Our room was sufficiently spacious, though stuffy and stale-smelling.
+But just like the town, they seemed awkward in their service yet eager to please.
+Our room was sufficiently spacious but a bit stuffy.
 It had a big bathroom, though.
 I was happy to find a tub; I promptly conjured images of a decadent night of being lathered with suds by an attending apsara (an Angkorian nymph).
 So I turned the tap on, and whoa – mineral water gushed out.
 And it wasn’t the bottled kind.
 The water was so dense it was actually the color of saffron!
 Suds turned to mud.
 As it happened, I had to use mineral water for my oral hygiene regimen.
 The bottled kind.

-The Old Market area is a tourist attraction in itself, a backpacker’s haven of shops, restaurants, and bars.
-This is the place to get those souvenirs and to unwind before or after the main event that is Angkor Wat.
+The Old Market area was a tourist attraction in itself, a backpacker’s haven of shops, restaurants, and bars.
+This was the place to get those souvenirs and to unwind before or after the main event that was Angkor Wat.
 Still staggering from our 8-hour bus ride from Saigon, we endeavored to explore the area.
 It wasn’t long before we saw a sign: Ecstatic Pizza.
 Who could resist a promise of happy food?
 This was Siem Reap, the intermission of a town, after all.
 Oh, and the pizza?
 Thin crust, rather dry – but for weary travellers, it sure was ecstasy.
 Could it have been spiked with E?

 After dinner, the night cap came in the form of a traditional apsara dance.
 Just earlier in the day we saw these mythological celestial nymphs (or female divinities) frozen solid in stone.
-This time they sprightly appeared on stage, enchantingly dressed in bright colored sampot (a wrap-around cloth; the word is close to the Tagalog word saplot, which also means wrapped clothing) laden with glittering embellishments.
+This time they sprightly appeared on stage, enchantingly dressed in bright colored sampot (a wrap-around cloth; the word was close to the Tagalog word saplot, which also meant wrapped clothing) laden with glittering embellishments.
 The dancers were decked out in wrist and ankle jewelry, as well as that very Indochinese pointy headgear.
-The apsara dance itself is a study in graceful movements: light and subtle, guided by upturned fingers and toes.
+The apsara dance itself was a study in graceful movements: light and subtle, guided by upturned fingers and toes.
 It was a greatly nuanced performance; each flexed finger and facial expression told the story.
 I positioned myself up front for the best view.
 These modern-day versions of the apsara would flit by like ethereal visions of the Angkorian avatars.

 Such was the paradox of Siem Reap.
 Just when you thought you had it good, you would feel ripped off.
 Despite some of its attendant inconveniences, I regretted staying only for two days (I hadn’t visited the museum and the Siem Reap River).
-Siem Reap deserves another visit to unravel more of its seeming contradictions.
+Siem Reap deserved another visit to unravel more of its seeming contradictions.